Spread work across multiple (all available) cores

 So, the take-home message is that using multicore

-machines can have a big advantage when working with large data objects.
+on non-Windows machines can have a big advantage when working with large data objects.

-Unfortunately, the top program on Linux or MacOS will make it look
+Unfortunately, the top program on Linux or MacOS will make it look like additional memory is being used.
+Instead, on a Linux machine, you can use the command free -h

 paciorek@smeagol:~/staff/workshops/r-future> free -h